 Recently, the Better Business Bureau of Greater Houston and South Texas published a list of the top scams of 2017, with some additional information on how to best avoid becoming a victim.
-In the interest of providing the best possible protection for our customers, we have boiled down some of that information here.
+In the interest of providing the best possible protection for our customers, we have boiled down some of the information here.
 Please review and discuss with your employees and coworkers.
 Knowledge and preparedness are always your first and best defense.

 Common Scam Types